Latvia

 Citizenship & nationality

-Latvia’s rules are narrower than a generic “digital nomad” label: published policy and commentary tie eligibility to OECD citizenship/residence patterns and to remote work performed for employers or businesses registered in OECD countries, with income measured against Latvian labour-market statistics.
+Latvia’s route is stricter than a generic digital nomad label.
+Policy ties eligibility to OECD citizenship or residence and remote work for employers or businesses registered in OECD countries.
+Income is measured against Latvian wage statistics.

-• Income is commonly framed as at least 2.5 times the average gross monthly salary in Latvia — the euro amount moves every time national statistics move, so convert our USD anchor back to euros when you budget.
+• Income is often at least 2.5 times Latvia’s average gross monthly salary.
+The euro figure changes when statistics update.
+Convert our USD planning number back to euros when you budget.

-• A special reduced personal income tax regime has been discussed for qualifying OECD nationals; tax answers are not immigration answers — model both separately.
+• A reduced income tax regime has been discussed for some OECD nationals.
+Tax rules are separate from immigration.
+Plan both.

-Read the current Cabinet of Ministers regulations and the PMLP English guidance for “remote work” long-stay visas before you book appointments.
+Read current Cabinet of Ministers regulations and PMLP English guidance on remote-work long-stay visas before you book appointments.

 Best for